Residential conveyancing timescales

 • If there are any unforeseen complexities as a result of a title issue or an adverse survey obtained by your purchaser.

-The key stages of a residential freehold purchase process
+Key stages of a residential freehold sale

 The time it takes from your offer being accepted until you can move into your house depends on several factors.
 The average purchase conveyancing process is between 10 and 14 weeks.
 However, this can vary depending on several factors.